 Seattle might be the seat of Amazon, great eradicator of inefficiency.
 But it’s also home to some world-class bookstores and record shops welcoming analog enthusiasts with stacks on stacks of beautiful, tangible stuff.

-Pick up a pile of November reads recommended by these esteemed Seattle booksellers.
+Pick up a pile of new reads recommended by these esteemed Seattle booksellers.